R3Ngfx/infra/README.md

 # Infra
 Infra is a tool for creating textures and videos by exporting the output of GLSL fragment shaders.

-> **NOTE:** This software is in very early stages of development and is not yet useable.

 ## Dependencies
 Included dependencies are located in the `src` directory.
 External dependencies must be installed separately.